-Standard users shall engage local communities to increase community awareness and support for the practice of sustainable agriculture and maintain or enhance Standard user reputation.
+Standard users shall engage local communities to increase community awareness and support for the practice of sustainable agriculture and maintain or enhance standard user reputation.

-Indicator 9.2.1 Community Engagement: Engagement in positive relationships with neighbors and local communities thus raising the awareness of sustainable agriculture.
+Indicator 9.2.1 Community Engagement: Engagement in positive relationships with neighbours and local communities thus raising the awareness of sustainable agriculture.

-Performance Measure 9.3 Local Communities and

-Indigenous Peoples: Standard users shall recognize and respect rights of local communities and the treaty rights of Indigenous Peoples.
+Performance Measure 9.3 Local Communities and Indigenous Peoples: Standard users shall recognize and respect rights of local communities and indigenous peoples.

-Indicator 9.3.1 Local Community and Indigenous Peoples Policy: A written policy demonstrating a commitment to recognize and respect the rights of local communities and treaty rights of Indigenous Peoples.
+Indicator 9.3.1 Local Community and Indigenous Peoples Policy: A written policy demonstrating a commitment to recognise and respect the rights of local communities and indigenous peoples.

-Indicator 9.3.2 Land Tenure Rights of Local Communities and Indigenous Peoples: Demonstration of due diligence to prevent infringing on the land tenure rights of local communities and Indigenous Peoples when purchasing and managing land.
+Indicator 9.3.2 Land Tenure Rights of Local Communities and indigenous peoples: Demonstration of due diligence to prevent infringing on the land tenure rights of local communities and indigenous peoples when purchasing and managing land.

-Indicator 9.3.3 Local Communities' and Indigenous Peoples' Inquiries: Demonstration of commitment to be receptive to local communities' and Indigenous Peoples' inquiries and concerns.
+Indicator 9.3.3 Local Communities' and Indigenous Peoples' Inquiries: Demonstration of commitment to be receptive to local communities' and indigenous peoples' inquiries and concerns.